weaverba137/pydl/docs/photoop.rst

-database    Obsolete        Experimental database loading code. flats       None            Analysis of flat-field files. hoggpipe    Obsolete        Another version of "Apache Wheel" processing code. image       None            Tools for creating "corrected frame" images.
+database    Obsolete        Experimental database loading code. flats       None            Analysis of flat-field files. hoggpipe    Obsolete        Another version of "Apache Wheel" processing code. image       None            Tools for creating "`corrected frame`_" images.
 These are flux-calibrated and sky-subtracted images with physical flux units. ircam       Obsolete        Tools for processing all-sky "cloud camera" images, used to establish photometricity. match       None            Tools for matching SDSS spectra to corresponding photometric objects. misc        None            Code with no obvious home in any other category.